David Headley: Subsequent developments

 The day after the sentence was imposed, the Indian government announced it would continue to seek Headley's extradition to India.
 In April 2013, it was reported that while imprisoned, Headley had written a memoir detailing his involvement with Lashkar-e-Taiba and the Mumbai attacks.

 In July 2015, it was reported that the Mumbai police were seeking to take a deposition of Headley by video conference to provide evidence against Zabiuddin Ansari.
 On December 10, 2015, a Mumbai court pardoned Headley, making him an approver in the Mumbai case.
 Deposition started in Bombay High Court via video conference on February 8, 2016.
 He told the court that LeT made two unsuccessful attempts to carry out terror attacks before finally striking in November 2008, once in September and again in October.

 On February 9, 2016, it was reported that Headley had confessed to a Mumbai court about LeT and Inter-Services Intelligence having penetrated into the ranks of the Indian Army, to work as spies.
 Headley also said that an attack had also been planned on the Indian defence scientists who were to meet at the conference hall in Taj Hotel, in Mumbai, in 2007.
 For this purpose, he added, he had carried out a reconnaissance on the naval air station, INS Kunjali, INS Shikra and the Siddhivinayak Temple, Mumbai.

 On July 24, 2018, it was reported that Headley was seriously injured after being attacked in prison, and subsequently admitted to the critical care unit of Evanston Hospital of the NorthShore University HealthSystem.

+Media portrayals

+He is portrayed by J. Brandon Hill in the 2015 Indian action thriller film Phantom, and by Carl Andrew Harte in the 2025 Indian spy thriller film Dhurandhar.